fengjixuchui/EAC-Emulator/README.md

 # EAC / Battleye Anti-Cheat Emulator
-# Last Updated 24/03/2023
+# Last Updated 6/04/2023

-# Private Source Code is for sale, Removed all concept files due to security
+# Private Source Code is for sale, Removed all files due to security purposes

 - If you are interested in buying this Emulator Source code please contact me via discord: Skeng#6969
-- Full Support and Setup Help will be given
+- Full Support and Setup Help will be given on purchase of source code
-- I Will only respond to serious enquiries / offers time wasters will not be tolerated Any Future Changes/Updates made to the emulator will be included with your purchase
+- I Will only respond to serious enquiries / offers. time wasters will not be tolerated and will be removed Future Changes/Updates made to the emulator will be included with your purchase

 Vouches + Proof Of Concept can be shown